 - Transfer money from another Coventry account

 - We will also accept transfers of Junior ISAs held with another ISA provider, subject to Junior ISA regulations

 There is no access to any of the money invested in a Junior Cash ISA until the child reaches 18 years of age.
 All funds saved into the account belong solely to the child and they can only make a withdrawal from the age of 18 onwards

 Funds held in the Junior Cash ISA may be transferred to another ISA provider, subject to Junior ISA regulations

 Interest is paid annually on 30 September and is added to the account.
 When the child reaches 18 the final interest payment will be credited and the account will then be transferred into an adult cash ISA

-The Junior Cash ISA can be opened for any child under the age of 18, provided they do not already hold a Child Trust Fund* and they do not already have a Junior Cash ISA with another provider.
+The Junior Cash ISA can be opened for any child under the age of 18, as long as they do not already have a Junior Cash ISA with another provider.
 The child must also be a UK resident.
+If the child has Child Trust Fund savings, these can be transferred to a junior ISA.

 Children under the age of 16 will need an adult with parental responsibility for them (known as the Registered Contact) to open and manage the account on their behalf.
 If the child is 16 years of age or older (up to the day before their 18th birthday) they can open a Junior Cash ISA in their own name, without an adult being named on their account.